-The topic of politics tends to be avoided in school settings, with even teachers prohibited from sharing their opinions with students.
-Nonetheless, despite the thousands of seniors at Francis Lewis High School—some of whom are eligible to vote—the majority aren’t interested in the upcoming election.
-This lack of interest not only forecasts a low level of student involvement in politics but also leads us to question why students aren’t more interested in the first place.
-That’s what we set out to find.
+Politics is often a topic avoided in school settings, with teachers even prohibited from sharing their opinions with students.
+Yet, despite the thousands of seniors at Francis Lewis High School—some of whom are eligible to vote—the majority show little interest in the upcoming election.
+This lack of engagement not only signals low student involvement in politics but also raises a larger question: why aren’t more students interested in voting?

-Some say the lack of engagement is due to youth or a limited understanding of how political outcomes could affect their futures.
-Others believe that social media, constantly making memes and jokes about the election, makes it seem insignificant and unimportant.
-Whatever the reason, it doesn’t discredit the few students who are still interested in participating.
-However, compared to the many who don’t want to be involved, the gap is significant.
-It’s crucial that students become more involved, not just at FLHS but at high schools everywhere, as they are the generation that will lead one day.
+Some believe it’s due to their age or a limited understanding of how political outcomes could shape their futures.
+Others point to social media, where constant memes and jokes about elections make them seem insignificant.
+Whatever the reason, it doesn’t diminish the students who are engaged and eager to participate.
+However, compared to the many who remain disinterested, the gap is significant.
+It’s crucial for students to become more politically aware—not just at FLHS but at high schools everywhere—as they are the generation that will one day lead.

 “I didn’t think I could ever be part of the majority, not realizing that I could actually make up the majority,” said Chloe Lee, a senior who attended a Youth Voters event earlier this year.
 “I could be one of the voices in the majority, but I hadn’t thought about it like that because I grew up in Whitestone and Flushing, where I was used to different perspectives.”